inet-framework/inet/doc/src/users-guide/ch-apps.rst

 be used with both IPv4 and IPv6.

-:ned:`IIpvxTrafficGenerator` (prototype) sends IP or IPv6 datagrams to the given address at the given :par:`sendInterval`.
+:ned:`IIpvxTrafficGenerator` (prototype) sends IP or IPv6 datagrams to the given address at the specified :par:`sendInterval`.
 The :par:`sendInterval` parameter can be a constant or a random value (e.g., ``exponential(1)``).
 If the :par:`destAddresses` parameter contains more than one address, one of them is randomly chosen for each packet.
 An